 Are there any regulations concerning the broadcasting of foreignproduced programmes?
 Do the rules require a minimum amount of local content?
+What types of media are outside of this regime?

 There are no current regulations.
 The NTC, however, has the authority to determine, in a general manner, that a percentage of up to 40 per cent of the transmissions of OTBS channels must be comprised of domestic productions.
+This determination is only applicable to the OTBS, and therefore, the other types of media are not subject to this regime.